-As of June 1, there are 10 vacancies, but 8 of these are approved by HUD to be vacant due to rehabilitation work.
-One applicant has been approved; one is being processed; and eight more applicants are being contacted.
+As of July 1, there are 7 vacancies, but one of these is approved by HUD to be vacant due to rehabilitation work.
+Two applicants have been approved; two are being processed; and four more applicants are being contacted.

-There are currently 153 people on the public housing waiting list which is shared with Sharp View.
+There are currently 167 people on the public housing waiting list which is shared with Sharp View.